Court orders FIA to initiate probe against Cynthia Ritchie

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: A Sessions Court, Islamabad on Monday has directed the Federal Investigation Agency (FIA) to conduct an inquiry against US blogger Cynthia D. Ritchie for allegedly defaming former prime minister Benazir Bhutto on social media.
-Additional District and Sessions Judge Jahangir Awan released the order on petition filed by PPP leader Advocate Raja Shakeel Abbasi.
+Additional District and Sessions Judge Jahangir Awan released the order on a petition filed by PPP leader Advocate Raja Shakeel Abbasi.
 During hearing the judge observed that Ritchie did not deny that she had posted the tweet, and therefore, a crime was committed falling under Peca Act 2016".
 The FIA was, therefore, competent authority to probe the matter further in accordance with the law.
-The court further remarked that FIA hasbeen directed to proceed in accordance with the law, conduct an inquiry and if there is sufficient material, register an FIR.